snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/index.md

 </div>

 To make it flexible to use what you already have, we suggest creating a view on top of the table you have, rename the fields that the model will use and add that view reference in `var('snowplow__spend_source')`.
 For more details on how to do this check out our [Quick Start Guide](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/attribution/#3.good-to-know).

+### 4. User mapping source (optional, but recommended)

+In order to be able to attribute the value of a conversion to one or more channels and campaigns it is essential to have a shared user identifier field between the conversion events and the preceding website visits.
+If the Unified dbt package is used for the conversion and conversion path source, there are two out-of-the box stitching options to use:

+1. By enabling BOTH the `snowplow__view_stitching` the `snowplow__conversion_stitching` in the unified package, both sources will get the latest `stitched_user_id` field based on logged in user activity (see details [here](/docs/modeling-your-data/modeling-your-data-with-dbt/package-features/identity-stitching/index.md)).
+By setting the `snowplow__conversion_stitching` variable in the attribution package to true, the package will consider that field to take as a basis for both the conversion and the path source.
+Please note that this could potentially become a costly operation due to the volume of the snowplow_unified_views table, as after each run all the id fields will be updated by the latest mapping.

+2. Alternatively (default from v.0.2.3 onwards), the package will rely on the `snowplow__user_mapping_source` defaulted to the `derived.snowplow_unified_user_mapping` table which will get used to take the latest logged in business user_id field per user_identifier, if available, otherwise it will keep the user_identifier value for both the conversions and conversion path source before the two are joined.

+3. When using custom sources or solutions, this logic could be overwritten in the dbt project using the `snowplow_attribution_paths_to_conversion()` dispatch macro.

 ### One-off setup